 How do you start writing a journal?
 Well, it’s simple — decide to do so.
 It’s where everything starts.
 It’s when you tell yourself, “I want to do this.”

-Write about all the things you are thankful for in your life, start at even the little things like waking up to a beautiful morning today, the smell of coffee and breakfast when you got out of your room or even that traffic-less ride to work.
+Write about all the things you are grateful for in your life, start at even the little things like waking up to a beautiful morning today, the smell of coffee and breakfast when you got out of your room or even that traffic-less ride to work.
+Practicing gratitude in your journal can boost your mental health, increase happiness, and reduce stress.
 Begin with small journal entries to make the process less intimidating and more accessible.

 Write your appreciation for all the people around you, for that man who gave up his seat for you at the bus, that old lady that gave you a smile when you crossed the road, your wife who called you just to say I love you.